peteroupc/html3dutil/tutorials/overview.md

 ### The Render Loop

 An important part of a 3D application is the render loop.
 The render loop is a block of code that is called many times a second (or many "frames" a second) to redraw the 3D scene.
 Each frame, the state of the application is updated, and the 3D scene is re-rendered to account for that state.
-The exact details of rendering depend on the 3D rendering library in use; the Geometry Utilities Library has no means to directly render 3D objects.
+The exact details of rendering depend on the 3D rendering library in use; the Geometry Helper Library has no means to directly render 3D objects.

 For example, in an HTML Web page, a render loop could look like the following; it depends on the `requestAnimationFrame` API implemented in most modern Web browsers.